KDE/digikam-doc/README.md

 - The **alllang** list from the [version_switch JavaScript file](resources/static/js/version_switch.js) located at **resources/static/js/** from this git repository.
 - The **supported_languages** list from the [404handler PHP file](404handler.php) located at root from this git repository.
-- The **script** section from [gitlab CI Yaml config file](.gitlab-ci.yml) located at root from this git repository, where a new line must be add to generate the supported language in the Continuous Deployement workflow.
+- The **script** section from [gitlab CI Yaml config file](.gitlab-ci.yml) located at root from this git repository, where a new line must be add to generate the supported language in the Continuous Deployment workflow.

 #### How to Compile a Supported Language